klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 **cryo**

-The last module we'll see is `cryo`.
+The last module analysed is `cryo`.
 This library, as explicitly stated on the module website, extends the JSON functionalities offering complex object and function serialization.

 This library is not directly vulnerable to RCE via deserialization, because it properly handles function and complex objects.
 However, it allows for object prototypes redefinition.
-As you may know, any object in JavaScript holds is own properties and methods.
+As the reader may know, any object in JavaScript holds is own properties and methods.
 Usually, it's not possible to add properties to an existing object constructor, however, JavaScript prototype allows to add/redefine properties or methods at runtime, without adding them via the default constructor.
-Additionally, we can access the `Object.prototype` property using the `__proto__` property.
+Additionally, it is possible to access the `Object.prototype` property using the `__proto__` property.

 The `__proto__` property of Object.prototype is an accessor property (a getter function and a setter function) that exposes the internal [[Prototype]] (either an object or null) of the object through which it is accessed.

-If we manipulate the `__proto__` property, then, we could be able to overwrite/redefine standard methods of the object we want to deserialize, such as `toString()` or `valueOf()`.
-So, what would happen if we try to deserialize the following JSON payload?
+Manipulating the `__proto__` property, then, it may be possible to overwrite/redefine standard methods of the object to deserialize, such as `toString()` or `valueOf()`.
+In that case, what would happen if the following JSON payload was deserialized?

 ```js
 {